Continuous Temporal Learning of Probability Distributions via Neural ODEs with Applications in Continuous Glucose

 We compare our estimator with three competitor models in a low dimensional scenario $d=1$ and a large dimensional scenario $d=10$.
-The methods are the GAMLSS model \cite{rigby2005generalized} (used only for $d=1$), the KDE \cite{tsybakov2009nonparametric, chacon2018multivariate}, and normalizing flow \cite{papamakarios2021normalizing}.
-Further details about the competitors and implementation set-up appear in the Supplemental Material.
+The methods are the GAMLSS model \cite{rigby2005generalized} (used only for dimension $d=1$), a conditional-in-time KDE \cite{tsybakov2009nonparametric, chacon2018multivariate}, and a Masked Autoregressive Flow \cite{papamakarios2021normalizing}.